RobP910/Project-3---Galaxy-Zoo/README.md

 ## Data
 The dataset utilized for this project is sourced from [Galaxy Zoo](https://data.galaxyzoo.org/) 2, a large-scale citizen science project that provides extensive galaxy images for classification purposes.

+## Results
+The model effectively distinguishes between different types of galaxies, demonstrating relatively high multi-class accuracy of 75% and potential for further application in astronomical image analysis.

 ## <p style="color:rgb(70, 100, 200);">Installation and Setup</p>
 To get started with the project, ensure you have the necessary resources by following these steps: